 - A users accesses your website from a shortened URL, like bit.ly.

 - A users clicks a link from a mobile app.

 - A users accesses your site from an organic listing.
-An experiment performed by Groupon showed that as much as 60% of organic traffic could be coming from organic search.
+An experiment performed by Groupon a few years ago showed that as much as 60% of organic traffic could be coming from organic search.

-Knowing what we know now, what can we do to try and better understand direct traffic?
-And what steps can we take to try and address this problem and ensure that our website traffic is being attributed properly?
+Knowing what we know now, what can you do to try and better understand direct traffic?
+And what steps can you take to try and address this problem and ensure that our website traffic is being attributed properly?
+Well, for starters…

-The easiest was to do this is to use Google’s URL builder.
+The easiest way to do this is to use Google’s Campaign URL builder.

-I will then use this tagged URL in our May 2016 email blast, and any recipients who click that link will be classified as "email" traffic.
-Without the tagged URL, I would risk having my email traffic lumped in with direct instead, making it extremely difficult to calculate the value of my email marketing campaign.
+Now I can use this tagged URL in our email blast, and any recipients who click that link will be classified as “email” traffic.
+Without the tagged URL, I would risk having my email traffic lumped in with direct instead, making it difficult to calculate the value of my email marketing campaign.